ivh/tmy.se/content/its-a-dell.md

 sense.

 Thus, after some more agonizing, I bought a *Dell Latitude 5401* with an Intel i7-9850H, 32Gb of RAM and a fast SSD.
 The not-tiny formfactor suits me well and I like the larger screen.
-Sskipping the Microsoft-tax by ordering it with Ubuntu pre-installed is a plus.
+Skipping the Microsoft-tax by ordering it with Ubuntu pre-installed is a plus.
 So far it does its job well enough and I do not regret the choice.